techidaily/site-games-able/source/_posts/backing-out-of-latest-xbox-wireless-controls.md

  Before you go through with reverting an Xbox Wireless Controller update, there are a few things you should know beforehand, as the process has a few caveats.
 Specifically, the main points you should be aware of before reverting firmware for your controller are as follows:

 * Most commonly, reverting an Xbox Wireless Controller update will correct issues with Bluetooth connectivity to non-Xbox devices, like a laptop.
 If the issue with your controller affects how it functions with your Xbox Series X|S, it isn't guaranteed that reverting the firmware will help.
-* You are more likely to experience issues from Xbox updates if you[join the Xbox Insider Program](https://www.makeuseof.com/how-to-join-xbox-insider/) .
+* You are more likely to experience issues from Xbox updates if you [join the Xbox Insider Program](https://www.makeuseof.com/how-to-join-xbox-insider/) .
 You may want to leave the program to prevent further firmware issues.
 * Reverting the firmware of Xbox Wireless Controllers on your Xbox Series X|S isn't compatible with some older controller models.

 ![A screenshot of a message on an Xbox Series X informing the user that Xbox controller firmware cannot be reverted](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/10/screenshot-3112.jpg)

  While these factors can prevent a firmware reset from correcting your controller issue, there are still ways you can fix your specific problem.
-If the issue is tied to your console, you may want to[troubleshoot your Xbox Series X|S by placing it in Safe Mode](https://www.makeuseof.com/xbox-xs-safe-mode-startup-troubleshooter/) or exiting the Xbox Preview Program.
+If the issue is tied to your console, you may want to [troubleshoot your Xbox Series X|S by placing it in Safe Mode](https://www.makeuseof.com/xbox-xs-safe-mode-startup-troubleshooter/) or exiting the Xbox Preview Program.

  But if the caveats of reverting firmware don't apply to you, your controller issue is likely caused by a firmware problem, and you're all set to go ahead with reverting your controller update.